Natural Thyroid Recovery: Hypothyroidism, Hashimoto’s & Weight Loss

 Many women are told their thyroid is “fine” because their TSH falls within the broad medical reference range (typically 0.5 – 5.0 mIU/L).
 However, as a Naturopath, I look for optimal function, not just “absence of disease.”

 We know that a TSH above 2.0 often indicates a labouring thyroid that needs support.
-Furthermore, standard tests often skip Thyroid Antibodies, meaning an autoimmune condition like Hashimoto’s can be missed entirely.
+Furthermore, standard tests skip ft4 and Ft3 along with Thyroid Antibodies, meaning an autoimmune condition like Hashimoto’s can be missed entirely.

 My approach: I order comprehensive functional testing via I-Screen to see the full picture.
 If you are unsure where you stand, I can request a complete thyroid panel for you.